Mister-Joe/LsassPrinter/README.md

 ![Capture2](https://user-images.githubusercontent.com/16895391/215357337-9c36be08-4ca7-4158-9d44-326aa9ccdbde.PNG)

-We'll probably want to make a copy of the legitmate ``WSDPrintProxy.DLL`` so we can restore it later after dumping lsass.
+We'll probably want to make a copy of the legitmate **WSDPrintProxy.DLL** so we can restore it later after dumping lsass.

 ![Capture3](https://user-images.githubusercontent.com/16895391/215357411-045c314c-5993-4d6e-887b-a0834c7a01d8.PNG)

-Now we'll move our malicious version of ``WSDPrintProxy.DLL`` into place.
+Now we'll move our malicious version of **WSDPrintProxy.DLL** into place.

 ![Capture4](https://user-images.githubusercontent.com/16895391/215357445-6fbb47a3-0d3a-4db2-b85f-96f5ac80202a.PNG)

 Now we can either wait for the system to be shutdown/rebooted, or we can force a reboot manually.
+Running ``net stop spooler`` and ``net start spooler`` will not work, it must be a reboot.

 ![Capture5](https://user-images.githubusercontent.com/16895391/215357480-3006f14f-7c61-4c3f-8471-9cc4fe7f1841.PNG)